 And then, with a pop, he found himself sitting bolt upright at home in his own bed.

 He threw off the covers and patted himself all over.
 He was still there, and solid.
 There was no anti-gravity beam, no phantom woman's body, no space ship.
 It had all been nothing but a dream.
 That sense of helplessness he'd felt, of being frozen in place, was nothing more than good old-fashioned sleep paralysis.
-He got up, picked his pants up off the floor, fished a set of keys out of one of his pockets, and headed for the door to his garage.
-His car was in there, in perfectly good shape, and not at all stranded on a road in the middle of nowhere with its engine running.
+He got up, picked his pants up off the floor, and looked out the back window of his studio apartment.
+His car was still parked outside, in perfectly good shape, and not at all stranded on a road in the middle of nowhere with its engine running.

-He went back into his bedroom, and finally noticed the blinking red light on his answering machine.
+He sat back down on his bed, and finally noticed the blinking red light on his answering machine.
 He rewound the cassette tape and played back what he'd missed.
 There was the usual loud beep, followed by Georgina's voice: "Hey, Steve.
 It's about three-thirty in the morning.
 Are you out somewhere making a fool out of yourself, or are you just not answering?
 Look, I — I'm still mad at you, but, but it's game night tonight, so I guess I'll see you then.
 Take care. <BEEP>"

 Hm.
 Well, their fight last night hadn't been a dream, at least.

 Steve couldn't stay mad at her; or vice-versa.
 Georgina was the best thing that had happened to him.
 That crazy dream had evaporated like the morning dew, and by the afternoon they were both saying they were sorry and fervently making up.
-Besides, it was game night tonight at Mark's place.
-They didn't want to miss game night, not with 7-card stud in the works.
+Besides, it was game night tonight at Mark Robinson's place.
+They didn't want to miss game night with their mutual friend, not with 7-card stud in the works.

 Like all poker variants, the objective of 7-card stud was to guess your opponents' hidden cards by their actions, without letting them guess what your hidden cards were.
 Hiding your true motivations was key.
 It was all a game of secrets.
 Georgina had just dealth Steve the ace of hearts and the three of clubs face down, and the seven of spades face up.
 He glanced at Georgina's and Mark's hands; Georgina had the seven of hearts showing next to her two downcards, while Mark showed the two of diamonds.
 Both of them wore their most wooden poker faces.
 Mark fingered a red chip in his pile, trying to decide on his first bet.